-With this, there are no charges of using ATMS abroad (just the rate of conversion), car break down in the UK and Europe, worldwide mobile phone insurance and free worldwide family European travel (including skiing bonus for Austria!).
+With this, there are no charges of using ATMs abroad (just the rate of conversion), car break down in the UK and Europe, worldwide mobile phone insurance and free worldwide family European travel (including skiing bonus for Austria!)

 ⇨ For longer breaks we use True Traveller, I claimed in Vancouver for ear crystals (GP visit and two trips to the physio) and they paid out, fast.

-Monzo – the new kid on the block
+Monzo – the New Kid on the Block

 When I lived in Glasgow a new music club opened and to give the impression that it was thee place to be the stewards would hold back the queue making the desire to enter evident to anyone walking past.

-- Free transactions abroad
+- Free transactions abroad.

-- Instant notifications when spending
+- Instant notifications when spending.

-- Nifty app
+- Nifty app.

-- Withdraw limited to up to £200 every 30 days for free
+- Withdraw limited to up to £200 every 30 days for free.

-- 3% charge after that
+- 3% charge after that.

 You top up online, the card is free and if you lose the card (or it gets stolen, same travelling friend’s boyfriend was a drugged and mugged victim!) you get the money back.
 However, I need to look into its use worldwide.